 When $a+l=n-2,n-3$ operators with level splitting label $m=2$ are visible, so as in the table let's say that $\mathbf{N}_{\vec{\tau}}$ has $rank=3$.
 The three operators in question are simply the ones labelled by $A$ and the pair $A+(1,1)$ and $A+(1,-1)$.
 In the figure below, the pair is encircled in blue, \be

-\notag \ee Now consider that the operator labelled by $A$ receives the first correction to its anomalous dimension from the $rank=1$ problem, therefore, the $rank=3$ problem will add a second correction to $A$, which we will not study. \footnote{ Such a correction depends on ambiguities which are not solved within the bootstrap.} Instead, operators labelled by $A+(1,1)$ and $A+(1,-1)$, are the ones to look at since these are degenerate in SUGRA, and it is the first time they receive a correction.
+\ee Now consider that the operator labelled by $A$ receives the first correction to its anomalous dimension from the $rank=1$ problem, therefore, the $rank=3$ problem will add a second correction to $A$, which we will not study.\footnote{ This correction depends on ambiguities which are not fixed within the bootstrap.} Instead, operators labelled by $A+(1,1)$ and $A+(1,-1)$, are the ones to look at since these are degenerate in SUGRA, and it is the first time they receive a correction.

-The reasoning for the $rank=6$ example at~$a+l=n-4,n-5$ is very similar, and we would conclude that this is responsible for the lifting the SUGRA degeneracy among $A+(2,2)$, $A+(2,0)$ and $A+(2,-2)$, i.e.~the ones with level splitting label $m=3$. \footnote{The $rank=6$ problem will add another correction to $A$, $A+(1,1)$ and $A+(1,-1)$ which however gets an ambiguous contribution.}
+The reasoning for the $rank=6$ example at~$a+l=n-4,n-5$ is very similar, and we would conclude that this is responsible for the lifting the SUGRA degeneracy among $A+(2,2)$, $A+(2,0)$ and $A+(2,-2)$, i.e.~the ones with level splitting label $m=3$. \footnote{The $rank=6$ problem will add another correction to $A$, $A+(1,1)$ and $A+(1,-1)$ which again gets a contribution ambiguous within the bootstrap.}

 In our table above we assumed a large rectangle $R_{\vec{\tau}}$ to start with, therefore for small values of $m$ we only explored operators labelled by points in between $A$ and $B$.
 The level splitting for operators lying on the right of $B$ takes place for values of $n$ and $a+l$ as in \eqref{level_splitting_formula}, but one has to pay attention to the actual numerical value of the rank.
 Graphically there are two situations, \be